-The Everest was officially announced in September 2019, and is expected to go on sale in January 2020.
+The Everest was officially announced in September 2019.

 Though all Converge products have the same external plastic shell, under the hood they are all different.